Lakeport Plantation: History

 The plantation went through several changes after Lycurgus Johnson died on August 1, 1876, as a result of complications from a gastrointestinal disorder.
 His wife Lydia owned it until she died in December 1898, when it passed to the youngest son, Victor Johnson.
 It remained in the Johnson family until 1927 when Victor sold it to the Sam Epstein family.

 Legacy

 In 1974 the plantation was placed on the National Register of Historic Places.
 It was donated by the Sam Epstein Angel family to Arkansas State University in 2001.

 Restoration of the plantation began in 2003 and finished in 2007.
 Some of the restored parts were the doors, floorcloth, mantel, rose window in the attic, and the smokehouse in the back of the property.
 In 2007, it opened as a public museum.
 The plantation house is surrounded by cotton fields that are harvested every year.

+Blake Wintory

+Blake Wintory is a historian and author who served as the on-site director at the Lakeport Plantation from 2008-2018.
+He wrote a book on Chicot County (Chicot County (2015), Arcadia Publishing, part of the Images of America series) and has written about African American legislators in Arkansas during and after the Reconstruction era.